zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

     g.
 Click **X** to exit the cloudshell.

-5. Upload the public key to the user's details page.
+4. Upload the public key to the user's details page:

     a.
 On the Users page, click **vbstudiouser**.
        ![](./images/oci_users_vbstudiouser.png)